mAAdhaTTah/wordpress-github-sync/README.md

 Post goes here.
 ```

 and fill it out with the data related to the post you're writing.
 Save the post you're writing and commit it directly to the repository.
 After the post is added to WordPress, an additional commit will be added to the repository, updating the new post with the new information from the database.

+If WPGHS cannot find the committer for a given import, it will fallback to the default user as set on the settings page. **Make sure you set this user before you begin importing posts from GitHub.** Without it set, WPGHS will default to no user being set for the author as well as unknown-author revisions.

 ### Custom Post Type & Status Support ###

 By default, WordPress <--> GitHub Sync only exports published posts and pages.
 If you want to export additional post types or draft posts, you'll have to hook into the filters `wpghs_whitelisted_post_types` or `wpghs_whitelisted_post_statuses` respectively.